michaelaliotti/michaelaliotti.github.io/_posts/2021-03-15-on-talent-and-effort.md

 ---
 layout: post
-title: On Talent and Effort
+title: On talent and effort
 ---

 Talent alone is merely potential.
 But true talent is the result of great effort.